oceanbase/oceanbase/README.md

 OceanBase Database has these features:

-- High availability
+- High availability</br>
     OceanBase Database recovers from single server failure automatically.
 OceanBase Database supports cross-city disaster tolerance for multiple IDCs and zero data loss.
 OceanBase Database meets the financial industry Level 6 disaster recovery standard (RPO=0, RTO<=30 seconds).
-- Linear scalability
+- Linear scalability</br>
     OceanBase Database scales transparently to applications and balances the system load automatically.
 It can manage more than 1500 nodes in a cluster.
 The data volume can reach petabytes.
 The records in a single table can be more than a trillion rows.
-- High compatibility with MySQL
+- High compatibility with MySQL</br>
     OceanBase Database is compatible with MySQL protocol and syntax.
 You can access OceanBase Database by MySQL client.
-- High performance
+- High performance</br>
     OceanBase Database supports quasi memory level data change and exclusive encoding compression.
 Together with the linear scalability, OceanBase Database provides high performance.
-- Low cost
+- Low cost</br>
-    OceanBase Database can leverage PC servers and cheap SSDs.
+    OceanBase Database leverages PC servers and cheap SSDs.
 Its high storage compression ratio and high performance also reduce the storage and computing costs.
-- Multi-tenancy
+- Multi-tenancy</br>
     OceanBase Database supports native multi-tenancy architecture.
 One cluster supports multiple businesses.
 Data is isolated among tenants.
 This reduces the deployment, operation, and maintenance costs.

-OceanBase Database is supporting the entire core business of Alipay and the core systems of hundreds of financial institutions, such as banks and insurance companies.
+OceanBase Database supports the entire core business of Alipay and the core systems of hundreds of financial institutions, such as banks and insurance companies.

 ## Quick start